MattiasBuelens/web-streams-polyfill/README.md

   Recommended for use in web apps supporting older browsers through a `<script>` tag.
 * `web-streams-polyfill/es6`: a polyfill targeting ES2015+ environments.
   Recommended for use in web apps supporting modern browsers through a `<script>` tag.
-* `web-streams-polyfill/es2018`: a polyfill targeting ES2018+ environments.
 * `web-streams-polyfill/ponyfill`: a [ponyfill] that provides
   the stream implementations without replacing any globals.
   Recommended for use in legacy Node applications, or in web libraries supporting older browsers.
 * `web-streams-polyfill/ponyfill/es6`: a ponyfill targeting ES2015+ environments.
   Recommended for use in Node 6+ applications, or in web libraries supporting modern browsers.
-* `web-streams-polyfill/ponyfill/es2018`: a ponyfill targeting ES2018+ environments.
-  Recommended for use in Node 10+ applications.

 Each variant also includes TypeScript type definitions, compatible with the DOM type definitions for streams included in TypeScript.